Applies to: SQL Server (all supported versions)

 Removes a remote login mapped to a local login used to execute remote stored procedures against the local server running SQL Server.

-This feature will be removed in the next version of Microsoft SQL Server.
-Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
+This feature will be removed in a future version of Microsoft SQL Server.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use linked servers and linked-server stored procedures instead.

 sp_dropremotelogin [ @remoteserver = ] 'remoteserver' [ , [ @loginame = ] 'login' ] [ , [ @remotename = ] 'remote_name' ]